SFTtech/openage/doc/media/terrain.md

 Terrain blending modes
 ----------------------

-blending mode: see the [doc/media/blendomatic.md](blendomatic docs) for more information about terrain blending.
+blending mode: see the [blendomatic docs](/doc/media/blendomatic.md) for more information about terrain blending.

 blending mode id correction: